ikaromn/work-at-olist/README.md

 # Call Center

-An application to record calls and calculation billings
+An application to record calls registrys, apply the call cost by the rule period and after a cycle of month, a bill should be generated.

 ## Requirements: